farTooOld/Parts_For_ORCA/README.md

 Two GIF-Video's Show Demonstration

-Each Folder has a Screenshot file of Graphic's for most of the Parts...
+Each Folder has an INFO File (a Screenshot of Graphic's for most of the Parts).
 I won't update the Graphic when I add/delete Parts...
 Some STL's don't play well with GitHub's viewer and STEP's are not currently displayable graphically in GitHub

 # Parts include: